 - gastrointestinal disorders, such as Crohn’s disease, which is an inflammation of the bowel

 There are quite a few other possible causes of low magnesium.
 These include:

 - issues with specific conditions, including hepatic cirrhosis, hyperaldosteronism, and hypoparathyroidism

 - toxemia of pregnancy

-- ulcerative colitis, an inflammation of the bowel that affects the large intestine
+- ulcerative colitis, which is an inflammation of the bowel that affects the large intestine

 - uncontrolled diabetes

 Low levels can also occur in alcoholism and during the course of a condition caused by alcohol withdrawal called “delirium tremens,” which involves trembling, agitation, and hallucinations.

 High and low magnesium levels have a wide variety of causes.
 You should work with your doctor to find out the cause of your symptoms.